 - E-cigarettes and E-hookahs (Medical Encyclopedia) Also in Spanish

-- E-Cigarettes and Young People: A Public Health Concern (Centers for Disease Control and Prevention)
+- E-Cigarettes and Pregnancy (Centers for Disease Control and Prevention)

 - E-Cigs, Menthol, and Dip (National Cancer Institute, Tobacco Control Research Branch)